-- 1. Identify the responsibilities of the health care facility and members of the health care team. - 2.
-List the general responsibilities of the radiographer. - 3.
-Describe the practice standards for the radiographer as defined by the ASRT and state licensure. - 4.
-Differentiate between culture and ethnicity. - 5.
-Explain how a person's cultural beliefs toward illness and health affect his or her health status. - 6.
-Explain perceptions of dying and death from the viewpoint of both patient and radiographer. - 7.
-Describe the characteristics of each stage of grief. - 8.
-Identify methods for determining the correct patient for a given procedure. - 9.
-Explain the use of various communication devices and systems. - 10.
-Explain specific aspects of a radiographic procedure to the patient. - 11.
-Demonstrate correct principles of body mechanics applicable to patient care. - 12.
-Demonstrate techniques for specific types of patient transfer. - 13.
-Demonstrate select procedures to turn patients with various health conditions. - 14.
-Describe select immobilization techniques for various types of procedures and patient conditions. - 15.
-Describe specific patient safety measures and concerns. - 16.
-Explain the purpose, legal considerations and procedures for incident reporting. - 17.
-Describe methods to evaluate patient physical status. - 18.
-List the information to be collected prior to a patient examination. - 19.
-Describe vital signs and lab values used to assess patient condition, including sites for assessment and normal values. - 20.
-Define terms related to infection control. - 21.
-Describe the importance of standard precautions and isolation procedures, including sources and modes of transmission of infection and disease and institutional control procedures. - 22.
-Identify symptoms related to specific emergency situations.
+- 1. Identify the responsibilities of the health care facility and members of the health care team - 2.
+List the general responsibilities of the radiographer - 3.
+Describe the practice standards for the radiographer as defined by the ASRT and state licensure - 4.
+Differentiate between culture and ethnicity - 5.
+Explain how a person's cultural beliefs toward illness and health affect his or her health status - 6.
+Explain perceptions of dying and death from the viewpoint of both patient and radiographer - 7.
+Identify methods for determining the correct patient for a given procedure - 8.
+Explain the use of various communication models - 9.
+Explain specific aspects of a radiographic procedure to the patient - 10.
+Demonstrate correct principles of body mechanics applicable to patient care - 11.
+Demonstrate techniques for specific types of patient transfer - 12.
+Demonstrate select procedures to turn patients who have various health conditions - 13.
+Describe immobilization techniques for various types of procedures and patient conditions - 14.
+Describe specific patient safety measures and concerns - 15.
+Explain the purpose, legal considerations and procedures for incident reporting - 16.
+Describe methods to evaluate patient physical status

-- 23. Describe the institution's emergency medical code system and the role of the student during a medical emergency. - 24.
-Explain the age-specific considerations necessary when performing radiographic procedures. - 25.
-Describe appropriate procedures for management of various types of trauma situations. - 26.
-Describe the symptoms and medical interventions for a patient with a contrast agent reaction. - 27.
-Explain the role of the radiographer in patient education. - 28.
-Describe the patient preparation for contrast studies. - 29.
-Identify specific types of tubes, lines, catheters and collection devices. - 30.
-Outline the steps in the operation and maintenance of suction equipment. - 31.
-Outline the steps in the operation and maintenance of oxygen equipment and demonstrate proper use. - 32.
-Demonstrate competency in basic life support (BLS). - 33.
-Describe the steps in performing various mobile procedures. - 34.
-Describe the special problems faced in performing procedures on a patient with a tracheotomy and specific tubes, drains and catheters. - 35.
-Describe the procedure for producing diagnostic images in the surgical suite. - 36.
-Explain the appropriate radiation protection required when performing mobile/surgical radiography.
+- 17. List the information to be collected prior to a patient examination - 18.
+Describe vital signs and lab values used to assess the condition of the patient, including sites for assessment and normal values - 19.
+Define terms related to infection control - 20.
+Describe the importance of standard precautions and isolation procedures, including sources and modes of transmission of infection and disease and institutional control procedures - 21.
+Identify symptoms related to specific emergency situations - 22.
+Describe the institution's emergency medical code system and the role of the student during a medical emergency - 21.
+Explain the age-specific considerations necessary when performing radiographic procedures - 22.
+Describe appropriate procedures for management of various types of trauma situations - 23.
+Describe the symptoms and medical interventions for a patient with a contrast agent reaction - 24.
+Explain the role of the radiographer in patient education - 25.
+Describe the patient preparation for contrast studies - 26.
+Identify specific types of tubes, lines, catheters and collection devices - 27.
+Outline the steps in the operation and maintenance of suction equipment - 28.
+Outline the steps in the operation and maintenance of oxygen equipment and demonstrate proper use - 29.
+Demonstrate competency in basic life support (BLS) - 30.
+Describe the steps in performing various mobile procedures - 31.
+Describe the special problems faced in performing procedures on a patient with a tracheotomy and specific tubes, drains and catheters - 32.
+Describe the procedure for producing diagnostic images in the surgical suite - 33.
+Explain the appropriate radiation protection required when performing mobile/surgical radiography